dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-2nd-screen.png)

 You will now be navigated to Rancher Cluster Management UI.
+Click `Add Cluster` button to import a existing cluster with `xxx` method.

+You will now be navigated to Rancher Cluster Management UI.
 Click `Add Cluster` button to create a new cluster with `Existing Node` method.

 ![Rancher UI](./images/rancher-add-cluster-existing-node.png)